It's Almost New Years

 The client was happy - and the guests seemed to be ; everything on every single plate was thoroughly and completely eaten (and drunk-up for that matter).
 And these weren't little nouveau cuisine sized meals.
 There was a load of food: 7 ounce entrecote steaks (+ sauce), a similar amount of rice&mushrooms, a whole mess of 3 different vegetables.
 That was on top of appetizers, a spanish tortilla, salad with foie - and later, dessert.So, that's a good sign.
 Oh, and a couple of folks made inquiries about doing private dinners for them (not serious inquiries at this point, just casual interest/curiosity).Way too much time spent planning and prepping; due to my nervous energy no doubt.
 I've got to figure out how to do one of these with less time&effort investment on my part on the front end.
 Now, I have to go and tidy up the mess in my kitchen.

-The Dinner - Today
+Labels: The Dinner

 The nerves have settled somewhat; especially since I started prepping food this morning.
 I find time in the kitchen to be zen-ish; soothing (albeit stressful getting everything done & remembering not to forget anything).